jht9629-nyu/covid-19-data-stories-2024/README.md

 Students will participate in lectures, research, discussion groups, hands on design and build activities and group or individual projects.
 Students will be expected to dedicate at least 3 hours of work on weekly assignments in between sessions.

 **[Week 1 (2024-10-29)](week/01.md)** Lecture: Background, development and components of the Covid-19 Impact Project - a data driven project for social justice and social resilience.
-Historical and current examples of data visualization for social justice.
+Historical and current examples of data visualization for inspiration and for social justice.

 <!-- Data for Community Driven Mourning and Memorialization.
 Assignment: impact of the pandemic on you or your community. -->